jackgray/narc_arch/docs/source/forms.rst

 Redcap Integration
 -------------------
-Data from RedCap can be automatically exported as JSON or CSV using the RedCap API and cron scheduling, or event triggers
+Data from RedCap can be automatically exported as JSON or CSV using the RedCap API and cron scheduling, or event triggers.

+Advantages
+    -   Guaranteed HIPAA compliance
+    -   "Just works" -managed by institute
+    -   Built-in audi trails
+    -   Caters to researchers
+    -   Claims to play nice with SPSS, SAS, R..

+Disadvantages
+    -   Weak documentation
+    -   Small, tight knit community, slow advancement (relative to other solutions)
+    -   Does not integrate with other moder DBMS

+Do we need Budibase *and* RedCap, or one or the other?

 AirTable
 --------